The options are endless when you’ve got the best vodka on your bar cart.

 Kors Vodka 24k, George V Limited Edition – $24,500

 Kors combines delicious vodka and history in its bottles.
-Each bottle is handmade out of crystal and its recipe is an ancient one ordered by Russia’s Czar Nicholas II.
+Each bottle is handmade out of crystal, and its recipe is an ancient one ordered by Russia’s Czar Nicholas II.
 It’s thought that the Czar created it as the perfect-tasting vodka using a complex method involving solid gold pipes and infusing it with diamonds.
 Its limited edition label comes from the fact that only 250 bottles of this vodka were ever released.

 Terminology: the key terms to know when buying vodka

 ABV: Alcohol By Volume — the percentage of ethanol in a beverage.
 The average vodka alcohol percentage is 40%.

 Proof: Another term for measuring the alcoholic content of a beverage.
 The proof is double the alcohol by volume (ABV) measurement.

 Vodka belt: The Vodka Belt is the part of Europe where around 70 percent of the world’s vodka is produced.
-It includes the Nordic states (Finland, Sweden, Norway, Iceland), Baltic states (Latvia, Estonia, Lithuania) as well as Russia, Poland, Belarus and Ukraine.
+It includes the Nordic states (Finland, Sweden, Norway, Iceland), Baltic states (Latvia, Estonia, Lithuania) as well as Russia, Poland, Belarus, and Ukraine.

 Methodology: How we select, test, and rank the best vodkas

-When we put together the 2020 guide of the best vodka brands, we looked at all of the new vodka brands that have joined the market in recent years as well as those that have kept their title of success for a longer period of time.
+When we put together this guide of the best vodka brands, we looked at all of the new vodka brands that have joined the market in recent years as well as those that have kept their title of success for a longer period of time.
 We looked at the process used for distilling the spirit, the number of times each bottle was distilled as well as any unique factors included during this process.

-Frequently Asked Questions about vodkas
+Frequently asked questions about vodkas